 Just make sure that you get a powder that only requires water for the mixture and prepare the goop in small batches as it gets dry really fast.

-– Paper cylinder – from your toilet paper roll, or from paper towels if you want to go bigger.
+– Paper cylinder – from your toilet paper roll, or from paper towels if you want to make a bigger well.

-– One ice cream stick – I cut it in 2
+– One ice cream stick – I cut it in two equal parts

 – 2 matches – cut the burner out

 – A piece of thick paper, or just a folded regular paper.